 Owned by Scotiabank, you get the best of both worlds here.
 You get access to the huge Scotiabank network, without the big bank prices.

 You can get no-fee free chequing and savings accounts at Tangerine that have all the same features as a brick-and-mortar bank.
 Open a no-fee account with Tangerine for free.

 If you have children or dependents, term life insurance should be an important part of your financial plan.
 As a former life insurance broker, I’ve seen life insurance help families in their time of crisis.

-With life insurance, low cost is key, so check out prices from different providers using companies like PolicyMe.
+With life insurance, low cost is key, so check out prices from low-cost online providers like PolicyMe.

 Robo-Advisor (Top 2 in Canada)

 If you want to spend minimal time investing, robo-advisors are a great option for Canadians.
 Wealthsimple is the most well-known robo-advisor in Canada, with the most diverse product selection.